s0up4200/redactedhook/README.md

 `torrent_id` is the TorrentID of the pushed release within autobrr.

+`red_user_id` is the number in the URL when you visit your profile.

-`user_id` is the number in the URL when you visit your profile.
+`ops_user_id` is the number in the URL when you visit your profile.

 `red_apikey` is your Redacted API key.
 Needs user and torrents privileges.